Areopagus sermon: History

 So Paul went to the synagogue and the Agora (ἐν τῇ ἀγορᾷ, "in the marketplace") on a number of occasions ('daily'), to preach about the Resurrection of Jesus.

-Some Greeks then took him to a meeting at the Areopagus, the high court in Athens, to explain himself.
+His novel expositions were met with confusion and wonder by some Epicureans and Stoics, as well as other Greeks of philosophical inclinations.
+They then took him to a meeting at the Areopagus, the high court in Athens, to explain himself.
 The Areopagus literally meant the rock of Ares in the city and was a center of temples, cultural facilities, and a high court.
 It is conjectured by Robert Paul Seesengood that it may have been illegal to preach a foreign deity in Athens, which would have thereby made Paul's sermon a combination of a "guest lecture" and a trial.

 The sermon addresses five main issues: